onnx/onnx/docs/IR.md

 ONNX|dense tensors|Tensors are a generalization of vectors and matrices; whereas vectors have one dimension, and matrices two, tensors can have any number of dimensions, including zero.
 A zero-dimensional tensor is logically equivalent to a scalar value.
 ONNX|sequence|Sequences are dense, ordered, collections of elements that are of homogeneous types.
 ONNX|map|Maps are associative tables, defined by a key type and a value type.
-ONNX|optional|Optionals are a wrappers that may contain an element of tensor, sequence, or map type, or may be empty (containing none).
+ONNX|optional|Optionals are wrappers that may contain an element of tensor, sequence, or map type, or may be empty (containing none).
+[Details](docs/ONNXTypes.md)

 ONNX currently does not define a sparse tensor type.